 A study by Mississippi State will help shed light on buck movement and where he might be going.

 The Mississippi State University Deer Lab is performing a three-year study where they analyze patterns and trends in mature buck movement.
-So far, the study shows bucks falling into one of two broad categories.
+They started this project in 2018 and, so far, the study shows bucks falling into one of two broad categories.

 The first 60 percent of bucks are staying put in their home range.
 Steve Demarais, professor of wildlife ecology and management at the Deer Lab, refers to these mature deer as sedentary.